vt-gianni/PingContest/README.md

 ### Subscribe to a series

 By clicking on "See the series" on the screen of a tournament, the user is redirected to a page displaying the different series of the contest.
 He can then see if he is already registered or not for each series and register for a series by clicking on an icon directly.

+### Profile information

+The profile icon on the navigation bar provides access to the user profile.
+On it, the user can see his main information as well as the upcoming tournaments in which he is registered.

+### Avatar Uploading

+By clicking on his avatar, the user can upload an image from his personal files.

 <p align="right">(<a href="#top">back to top</a>)</p>